-The project will take place between June 1, 2018 and Aug.
+The project took place between June 1, 2018 and Aug.
 1, 2018.
-Billboard and poster locations can be found on the Resilience website (resilienceproject.ca), which also features information about all 50 artists, an in-depth curatorial essay and a public responses page.
+Billboard and poster locations could be found on the Resilience website (resilienceproject.ca), which also features information about all 50 artists, an in-depth curatorial essay and a public responses page.

 The AFA would like to recognize and congratulate the following selected artists who reside or have had their primary practice within Alberta:

 Through her art and life, Joane Cardinal-Schubert honoured her identity as Kainai (Blackfoot), demonstrating her values of representing the Indigenous experience and history.
 She was a multi-media, visual, and installation artist, a writer, lecturer, free-lance curator and director of film and theatre.

 Tanya Harnett is a member of the Carry-The-Kettle First Nations and an Associate Professor at the University of Alberta in a joint appointment in the Department of Art and Design and in the Faculty of Native Studies.
 Working in various media including, photography, drawing, printmaking and fiber, Harnett’s studio practice engages in the notions about politics, identity, history, spirituality and place.

 Amy Malbeuf is a multidisciplinary visual artist from Rich Lake, Alberta, Canada.
 She utilises a variety of mediums including performance, installation, sculpture, caribou hair tufting, beadwork, and digital media.